ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 ### Monorepo

-Capacitor is structured as one big "monorepo" which contains all the parts (`@capacitor/cli`, `@capacitor/core`, the native libraries for iOS and Android, a development project, the plugin and platform templates, even the website and docs) versus one repository for each component or part of the whole solution, as many other highly complex softwares like Cordova are organized.
+Capacitor is structured as one big "monorepo" which contains all the parts (`@capacitor/cli`, `@capacitor/core`, the native libraries for iOS and Android, a development project, the plugin and platform templates, even the website and docs) versus one repository for each component or part of the whole solution, as many other highly complex libraries like Cordova are organized.

 ---